RAngusStarLord/spag-cli/README.md

 ## Testing
 - Current tests only validate the response from Giant Bomb API and are not exhaustive.
 These would need to be built out further before taking it to a production build.
 - Testing of the CLI components would also need to be added.
 But my knowledge of testing argparse applications is non-existent.

+## Documentation
+- Before opening this up for other developers to work on code documentation really needs to be added.
+This should be done in the form of docstrings which could utilise Sphinx to auto generate a documentation page.